 Anthropology is the comprehensive study of human development, culture, and change throughout the world, past and present.
+Anthropology can also help us imagine and design futures that attend to human and environmental complexity.
 The comprehensiveness of anthropology stems from its emphasis on context, reflected in the perspectives offered by the discipline’s four fields: sociocultural, biological, linguistic anthropology, and archaeology.
 The Anthropology Department at Princeton regularly offers courses and advising in sociocultural and biological anthropology; additional instruction is available through cross-lists, cognates, and special offerings by visitors.

 The characteristic methodologies of anthropology inform an understanding of human experiences and practices, illuminating their interconnectedness and interdependence.
 For sociocultural anthropologists, such connections are discovered mainly through long-term ethnographic research.
 Learning to be a good ethnographer requires learning how to observe, learning how to ask necessary and appropriate anthropological questions, and learning how to locate patterns in complex human behavior.
 Our unique field-based approach to human experience yields distinctive access to the connections between culture and social life.
 For biological anthropologists, these connections are found in both field and lab research.